Andy Sherry

-Andy Sherry (born 9 July 1943) was one of the most senior British practitioners of karate and the retired chief instructor of the KUGB.
+Andy Sherry (born 9 July 1943) was a British martial artist.
+He was one of the most senior British practitioners of Karate and the retired chief instructor of the Karate Union of Great Britain.
+Sherry was unanimously convicted at Liverpool Crown Court of five criminal offences of a sexual nature relating to two victims, and sentenced to two years in prison and ordered to sign the Sex Offender Register for 10 years.
+However he has since been cleared of all charges at the Court of Appeal in September 2025, and a retrial which took place on 30 October 2025 finding Sherry not guilty.

-Biography
+Karate

-Born in Liverpool, Andy Sherry showed an interest in the martial arts as a young man.
-Initially training in judo and jujutsu, he soon took an interest in karate, starting his study of the art in 1959.
-In 1966, Sherry became the first person to pass a grading in the UK for a black belt in Shotokan karate, having trained with JKA instructor Keinosuke Enoeda.
-He graded alongside his Red Triangle clubmate Joseph Chialton on 10 February 1966, with Jack Green earning his blackbelt later that year.
+Sherry was born on 8 July 1943, in Liverpool.
+As a child, he showed interest in martial arts.
+After initially training in Judo and Jujutsu, he soon took an interest in Karate, starting his study of the art in 1959.
+In 1966, Sherry became the first person to pass a grading in the UK for a black belt in Shotokan Karate, having trained with JKA instructor Keinosuke Enoeda.
+He graded alongside his Red Triangle clubmate Joseph Chialton on 10 February 1966, with Jack Green earning his black belt later that year.
 Sherry, alongside Jack Green and Eddie Whitcher were also the first to be graded 2nd Dan in the United Kingdom, gaining their grade in 1967 at Crystal Palace.

 In 1966, Sherry won the first British all-styles championship, beating competitors from all of Britain's karate styles.
 He went on, in 1968, to become European champion in kumite, an achievement he repeated in a number of subsequent years.
-Andy dominated the early KUGB karate championships, winning the kata competition for the first four years running (1967–1970) and the kumite in 1968 and 1970.
+He dominated the early KUGB Karate championships, winning the kata competition for the first four years running (1967–1970) and the kumite in 1968 and 1970.

-On the competition circuit, Andy Sherry was well known for using a yori-ashi gyaku-tsuki (lunging rear-hand punch) as his "trademark" manoeuvre, leading many competitors of the time to joke that he only knew one technique.
+On the competition circuit, Sherry was well known for using a yori-ashi gyaku-tsuki (lunging rear-hand punch) as his "trademark" manoeuvre, leading many competitors of the time to joke that he only knew one technique.

 Retiring from competition in 1977, Sherry continued to coach the KUGB international competition squad until his retirement.
-He previously ran his own karate club, the Liverpool Red Triangle.
-Sherry earned 9th dan (9th level black belt) making him Britain's highest ranking Shotokan karate practitioner in February 2013.
-He adjudicated many gradings throughout the year in many karate clubs registered under the KUGB.
+He previously ran his own Karate club, the Liverpool Red Triangle.
+Sherry was awarded his 9th Dan ranking making him Britain's highest ranked Shotokan Karate practitioner in February 2013.
+He adjudicated the vast majority of black belt gradings throughout the years in many Karate clubs registered under the KUGB.